FriendsOfCake/awesome-cakephp/README.md

 *Plugins for auditing and logging.*

 - [Blame plugin](https://github.com/ceeram/blame) - Plugin to update created_by and modified_by fields with logged in user id.
-- [Footprint plugin](https://github.com/UseMuffin/Footprint) - Plugin to allow passing currently logged in user to model layer.
+- [Muffin/Footprint plugin](https://github.com/UseMuffin/Footprint) - Plugin to allow passing currently logged in user to model layer.
 - [Version plugin](https://github.com/josegonzalez/cakephp-version) - A plugin that facilitates versioned database entities.
 - ~~[AuditLog plugin](https://github.com/jippi/cakephp-audit-log) - Records changes made to an object during CRUD operations.~~
 - ~~[DatabaseLog plugin](https://github.com/dereuromark/CakePHP-DatabaseLog) - Logging to the DB instead of filesystem.~~